Fuco1/smartparens/README.md

 Pairs have to be **prefix-free**, that means no opening pair should be a prefix of some other pair.
 This is reasonable and in fact necessary for correct function.
 For example, with autoinsertion of pair `"("  ")"` and pair `"(/"  "/)"` (which has as a prefix the one parens version), the program wouldn't know you might want to insert the longer version and simply inserts `(|)`.
 This can techincally be fixed with "look-ahead" and then backward alteration of input text, but it will be confusing and probably not very useful anyway.

-*(I’ve found a way to fix this, so the prefix-free requirement will probably be removed in the future)*
+*(I’ve found a way to fix this, so the prefix-free requirement will probably be removed in the future.)*

 Pairs included by default: